 Home Energy Scotland can discuss suitable qualifying reports for you, and your property may already have an EPC.
 Search the Scottish EPC Register to check.

-It's a requirement that a certain level of insulation is in place before we can pay your loan to you.
+It's a requirement that a certain level of insulation is in place before we can pay your funding to you.
 Your qualifying report or EPC may also recommend specific energy efficiency improvements.
 If your EPC recommends loft or cavity wall insulation, you will have to install these before, or at the same time, as your heat pump.

 Visit the Scottish EPC register to see if your home has a current and valid EPC.